 This program is designed to introduce and motivate pediatric residents to the possibility of specialty training in pediatric rheumatology at an early period in their residency.
-Learn more about the eligibility, application process and deadlines.
+Learn about the eligibility, application process, and deadlines.

 Rheumatology Research Workshop

-This two-day workshop is designed to promote interaction between young and established investigators to foster collaboration and career mentoring.
-Learn more about the eligibility, application process and deadlines.
+This two-day workshop promotes interaction between young and established investigators to foster collaboration and career mentoring.
+Learn about the eligibility, application process, and deadlines.

 Connect with a Rheumatology Professional near you

 Still not convinced this is the specialty for you?
 Read why others chose rheumatology as their specialty.